eladfeld/TradingSystem/README.md

 Variable | Explanation
 ---------|-------------
-Checkout Timeout | max time between checkout and order completion Cache Size | size of the cache in bytes
-Should Init State | true if loading an initial state from state.ts
+CHECKOUT_TIMEOUT | max time between checkout and order completion CACHE_SIZE | size of the cache in bytes SHOULD_INIT_STATE | true if loading an initial state from state.ts

 # Initializing State

 You can initialize the system to a specific state. in the state.ts file, define the subscribers, stores, and transactions that the state will contain on startup.
 Toggle this feature with the SHOULD_INIT_STATE parameter in config.ts.
 The state will be acheived only by legal interactions with the system at the highest level (as if a user performed the necesary actions one by one).
 If the desired initial state can not be successfully acheived, the system will shut down.
+StateBuilder.ts may come in handy for creating states in a tidy and compact manner.

 ## Unsupported Initial States
 - states that depend on closing a store